tedneward/Azgaarnoth/Creatures/Yugoloths.md

 >- **Languages** Abyssal,Infernal,telepathy 60 ft.
 >- **Challenge** 9
 >___
->***Innate Spellcasting.***.
-The nycaloth's innate spellcasting ability is Charisma.
+>***Innate Spellcasting.*** The nycaloth's innate spellcasting ability is Charisma.
 The nycaloth can innately cast the following spells, requiring no material components:
 >
 >* At will: darkness, detect magic, dispel magic, invisibility (self only), mirror image
 >
->***Magic Resistance.***.
-The nycaloth has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The nycaloth has advantage on saving throws against spells and other magical effects.
 >
->***Magic Weapons.***.
-The nycaloth's weapon attacks are magical.
+>***Magic Weapons.*** The nycaloth's weapon attacks are magical.
 >
 >#### Actions
->***Multiattack.***.
-The nycaloth makes two melee attacks, or it makes one melee attack and teleports before or after the attack.
+>***Multiattack.*** The nycaloth makes two melee attacks, or it makes one melee attack and teleports before or after the attack.
 >
->***Claw.***.
-Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+>***Claw.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 12 (2d6 + 5) slashing damage.
 If the target is a creature, it must succeed on a DC 16 Constitution saving throw or take 5 (2d4) slashing damage at the start of each of its turns due to a fiendish wound.
 Each time the nycaloth hits the wounded target with this attack, the damage dealt by the wound increases by 5 (2d4).
 Any creature can take an action to stanch the wound with a successful DC 13 Wisdom (Medicine) check.
 The wound also closes if the target receives magical healing.
 >
->***Greataxe.***.
-Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+>***Greataxe.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 18 (2d12 + 5) slashing damage.
 >
->***Teleport.***.
-The nycaloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
+>***Teleport.*** The nycaloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
 >

 ---